"""

 rulership_system: "traditional" or "modern" rulerships

-house_system: House system to use (defaults to chart's default)
+house_system: House system to use for house_based() (defaults to the

 """